schatzju/RAT_reserach/README.md

 **Cued**: $ ./exeRAT c \<T or F for random order of questions\> database output smemParameters ratProblemsTextFile <br/> ex)./exeRAT c F final_versions/COCA-TG_8_30_2019 output/cocaCued_10_08_2019 "smem --set spreading-use-only both" raw_144.txt <br/>

+### Description of Important Files/Directories

+**rat_script.cpp** This C++ SML script takes in a Soar database backup (.db file) and runs either the Cued or FreeRecall model on inputted RAT questions. (see above for how to run).
+It prints out the RAT question the agent is working on, what it guessed as the answer, and how many of the cue words are connected to the solution word.

+**raw_144.txt** A text file of the 144 RAT questions published by Bowden and Jung-Beeman 2003.

+**models** A directory of the Soar code for the Free Recall and the Cued model.

+**smem_script** A diretory with the code to create the .soar database files from word association data sets.

+Bowden, E. M., & Jung-Beeman, M. (2003).
+Normative datafor 144 compound remote associate problems.
+BehaviorResearch Methods, Instruments, & Computers,35(4), 634–639